quickfeed/quickfeed/doc/dev.md

 ## GitHub API

 For GitHub integration we are using [Go implementation](https://github.com/google/go-github/tree/master/github) of [GitHub API](https://developer.github.com/v3/)

 ### Webhooks

 - GitHub [Webhooks API](https://developer.github.com/webhooks/) is used for building and testing of code submitted by students.
 - webhook is created automatically on course creation.
 It will react to every push event to any of course organization's repositories.
-- depending on the repository the push event is coming from, assignment information will be updated in the Autograder's database, or a docker container with a student solution code will be built
+- depending on the repository the push event is coming from, assignment information will be updated in the QuickFeed's database, or a docker container with a student solution code will be built
 - `name` field for any GitHub webhook is always "web"
-- webhook will be using the same callback URL you have provided to the Autograder OAuth2 application and in the server startup command
+- webhook will be using the same callback URL you have provided to the QuickFeed OAuth2 application and in the server startup command

 ### User roles/access levels for organization / team / repository